 '''

 SlicesNames[] = ListSlices(Credential)

-RSpec = ListComponentResources(Credential)
+RSpec = ListComponents(Credential)

 RSpec = GetSliceResources(Credential)

 '''

-They are used to learn the HRNs for the set of slices instantiated on that component, the resources available on the component, and the set of resources bound to a particular slice, respectively.
-All three calls require a Credential, but for ListSlices and ListComponentResources, it is reasonable for components to return the requested information to any caller with a legitimate GID.
+They are used to learn the HRNs for the set of slices instantiated on that component, the resources available on the component (or aggregate), and the set of resources bound to a particular slice, respectively.
+All three calls require a Credential, but for ListSlices and ListComponents, it is reasonable for components to return the requested information to any caller with a legitimate GID.

-In practice, the ListComponentResources and GetSliceResources operations, in conjunction with GetTicket, can be used by a slice (or a slice manager running on its behalf) to (a) learn what resources are available on a given component, (b) request a collection of resources be allocated to the slice on that component, and (c) determine precisely what resources the component assigned to the slice.
+In practice, the ListComponents and GetSliceResources operations, in conjunction with GetTicket, can be used by a slice (or a slice manager running on its behalf) to (a) learn what resources are available on a given component or aggregate, (b) request a collection of resources be allocated to the slice on that component or aggregate, and (c) determine precisely what resources the component(s) assigned to the slice.
 This sequence can be repeated to incremental acquire the desired resources.

-Note that when ListComponentResources is invoked on an aggregate, the caller is able to learn the set of components available within that aggregate.
+Note that when ListComponents is invoked on an aggregate, the caller is able to learn the set of components available within that aggregate.
 This information is likely to be both more detailed and more dynamic than the component information available in a registry.